I don’t belong.

 It took place during the summer at my cousins’ school fair.

-I spent every summer with my aunt, uncle, cousins, and grandparents who lived next door to each other.
+I spent every summer with my aunt, uncle, and cousins—my grandparents lived next door.
 I tagged along with my aunt and cousins to almost everything.
 This time, it was their elementary school fair.

 Mrs. Border is not her real name and while I doubt anyone reading this post will know her, I still felt the need to protect her identity.